When you need fast, convenient care

 If you do not have an exposure or symptoms and would still like to be tested, you will have to talk to your family doctor and get an order for a test to be completed at NMC Health Medical Center.

-You can get your annual flu shot at both NMC Health Immediate Care clinics without an appointment.
+You can get your annual flu shot at NMC Health Immediate Care without an appointment.
 Just walk in and let the front desk know you’d like a flu shot and the process will be the same as if you were getting it done at your family doctor’s office.
 The cost of the flu shot depends on your insurance plan.

 You can have your child set for school with a $25 sports physical at NMC Health.
 Your insurance will not be billed.
 Payment is due at time of visit.